Review: Flint welcomes “The Moth” in celebratory night downtown

 The show features talented, non-professional storytellers who share their own true stories on stage without notes.
 The stories generally revolve around a common theme, and Thursday’s theme, perhaps selected just for the city attempting to recover from its latest journey into crisis, was “Bound and Determined.”

 Five people told their stories: two men, two women, and one 16-year old girl from Chicago.
-All the stories were quite riveting—covering a fire fighting drama, a foster care heart-wrencher, an encounter with an evil mime, a shooting, and an encounter with a bear after a marital crisis.
+All the stories were quite riveting—covering a fire fighting drama, a foster care heart-wrencher, an encounter with an evil mime, a shooting, and a face down with a bear after a marital crisis.

 Despite the serious messages that came through, the tellers relied on generous doses of humor as well and were polished in their pacing and delivery.
 The audience frequently burst into applause and laughter for each storyteller.